Insertion of an umbilical catheter is the placement of a tube into the arteries or vein of a baby's umbilical stump.

 Prior to Procedure

 Anesthesia may not be needed.
 The umbilical stump does not have pain nerves.
-Your child will not feel the work on the umbilical stump.
+The child will not feel pain.

 Description of the Procedure

-Your baby’s stomach and umbilical cord will be cleaned with an antiseptic.
-The top portion of the stump will have a clamp that was placed right after birth.
+The baby’s stomach and umbilical cord will be cleaned.
+The top part of the stump will have the clamp that was placed right after birth.
 A cloth will be tied below the clamp, closer to the stomach.
-The umbilical stump will then be removed just above the tie.
+The umbilical stump will be removed just above the tie.
 The catheter will be inserted into the artery or vein of the stump.
-A gentle pressure will be used to pass the catheter into the desired locations.
+The catheter will be passed into place.

-An x-ray will be done to make sure the catheter is in the right place.
-The x-ray will also show if there are any immediate complications.
-After the placement is confirmed, the catheter will be secured in place with sutures.
-The umbilical stump may also be taped to the belly make it more secure.
+An x-ray will be taken to make sure the catheter is in the right place.
+The catheter will be stitched into place.
+The umbilical stump may also be taped to the belly.

 Immediately After Procedure

-Your baby will be monitored for the development of any complications.
+The baby will be monitored.
 This includes watching the legs for any change in color and monitoring breathing and heart rate.